MartinaZembjakova/Network-forensic-tools-taxonomy/network-forensic-tools.md

 **Links:** [official website](https://www.solarwinds.com/security-event-manager)

 A Security Event Manager (SEM) is a commercial SIEM tool that provides security information and event management solution.
 The main features include centralized log collection and normalization, automated threat detection and response, integrated compliance reporting tools, an intuitive dashboard and user interface, and built-in file integrity monitoring.
-The free 30\,days trial version is also available.
+The free 30 days trial version is also available.
 The SEM is based on a manager and agent system, where the manager is distributed as a virtual machine, and agents can be installed on multiple platforms including Linux, Windows, and MacOS.

 ## sFlow